UPEI-Android/group-project-mindjogg/app/client/mindjogg/components/PasswordBox/PasswordBox.md

 ## Textbox
 The password box is a textbox component to handle passwords.
-It hides input, shows a lock icon, and will encrypt input
+It hides input, shows a lock icon, and will encrypt input.
+It is always required.
+If you need an unrequired password field for whatever reason, feel free to update it.

+Please note that icons and the URI system by which they are implemented will be updated when we have an icon library!

 ## Props
 | Prop         | Desc     | Default Value | Type | Required |